yarik3571/collision-detection/readme.md

 # Collision detection

-Two-step collision detection with AABB and SAT.
+Two-step collision detection with AABB (axis-aligned bounding box) and SAT (separate axis theorem).
 It provides collision detection logic for 2d and 3d cases.
 Graphic demostration provided only for 2d case.